elwayman02/ember-tumblr/README.md

 ## Usage

-First, and most importantly, make sure to register Tumblr application for you account to get an OAuth key: https://www.tumblr.com/oauth/apps
+First, and most importantly, make sure to register a Tumblr application for your account to get an OAuth key: https://www.tumblr.com/oauth/apps

 Once you have that, create an adapter named `tumblr-post` to set up your blog url and API key.
 ```javascript